Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud3.14.png)

-- Similarly, hover the cursor on the controller.Index() click on show potential fixes and then click on "Install package 'Microsoft.ASPNet.Mvc'" and then click on "Use Local version '5.2.7'"
+- Similarly, hover the cursor on the controller.Index() click on Show potential fixes, and then click on "Install package 'Microsoft.ASPNet.Mvc'" and then click on "Use Local version '5.2.7'"

     ![](../../media/crud3.15.png)

-- Again for the RouteValues, hover the cursor and then click on show potential fixes and then click on Add reference.
+- Again, for the RouteValues, hover the cursor and then click on show potential fixes, and then click on Add reference.

     ![](../../media/crud3.16.png)

-- Again for the Assert, hover the cursor and then click on show potential fixes and then click on ussing Assert.
+- Again, for the Assert, hover the cursor and then click on show potential fixes and then click on ussing Assert.

     ![](../../media/crud3.17.png)

-- After resolving all the issues in the file, you click on Test option on the top panel of Visual Studio.
+- After resolving all the issues in the file, you click on the Test option on the top panel of Visual Studio.
 Then click on Test Explorer.

     ![](../../media/crud3.18.png)

-- In the Test explorer, click on the Run All button to run the test cases.
+- In the Test Explorer, click on the Run All button to run the test cases.

     ![](../../media/crud3.19.png)

-- Verify that all the test cases are passed.
+- Verify that all the test cases have passed.

     ![](../../media/crud3.20.png)